In-context Learning in Presence of Spurious Correlations: In-context learning based on a single task

 \subsection{Generality of the learned algorithm}

 Since we train in-context learners on ICL instances of a single task, a natural question arises whether the learned algorithm can generalize to unseen tasks.
 Without permuting input dimensions, the model does not learn to do in-context learning.
-Thus, we can not hope for any generality without permuting input dimensions.
-We take the model obtained with the ``Proposed + P'' technique and probe generality of its in-context learning by evaluating on various datasets.
+Thus, we cannot expect any generality without permuting input dimensions.
+We take the model obtained with the ``Proposed + P'' approach and probe its in-context learning generality by evaluating on various tasks.
 We start by swapping the labels of two classes in \waterbirds{} at evaluation and observe $\approx 2$ p.p. overall accuracy drop and $\approx 5$ p.p. worst-group accuracy drop.
-Despite the worsened performance, this indicates that the model treats class labels symbolically, which is remarkable given that the semantics of labels were constant during training.
+Despite the worsened performance, this indicates that the model treats class labels symbolically, which is remarkable as labels had consistent semantics during training.
 However, when we evaluate on \modwaterbirds{}, it gets 100\% accuracy on the majority groups and \emph{0\% accuracy on minority groups}.
 Additionally, when we switch the task to predicting the background in the original \waterbirds{} dataset (now the class becomes a spurious feature), the overall test accuracy drops to 54.4\%, while the worst-group accuracy drops to 9.3\%.

 It is worth noting that the learned algorithm is not completely useless for other tasks and works well in absence of spurious features, even on unseen tasks.
 For example, evaluating on binary classification tasks derived from the \texttt{CUB-200}~\citep{cub_dataset} dataset, from where the bird images of \waterbirds{} were taken, we get 99.7\% accuracy at context size 100 (the accuracy is so high because most pairs of classes are easy to distinguish).
 We also test on binary classification tasks derived from classes belonging to \emph{Amphibia} and \emph{Mammalia} supercategories of the \inat{}~\citep{van2018inaturalist} dataset.
 At context length 512, the overall accuracy is 98.5\%.